wowfrank/wowfrank.github.io/_posts/2023-10-17-data-governance-summary.md

 DII describes processes related to the movement and consolidation of data within and between data stores, applications and organizations.
 Integration consolidates data into consistent forms, either physical or virtual.
 Data interoperability is the ability for multiple systems to communicate.

+### Business Drivers

+1. the need to manage data movement efficiently

 ### Goals

 1. Make data available in the format and timeframe needed by data consumers, both human and system